 It’s 1:15 a.m. in Florida and my marriage is as shattered as a broken piece of China.
 I’m not sure whether it’s worth trying to glue the millions of dysfunctional pieces back together.
 I need the help of an all-seeing and all-knowing higher being and I don’t want to ‘pray about it’ because, well…you know what the bible says about divorce.
 So, what’s a distressed girl to do?
 I suddenly have an ‘aha!’ moment and consider seeking answers from the people that use “evil” spirits to see into the future.
 I consider a psychic chat.

-I was always apprehensive about getting readings or speaking with psychics because I come from an African and Christian home.
-To them, anything outside of Christianity is ungodly, witchcraft, or an abomination.
+I was always apprehensive about getting readings or speaking with psychics because I come from an African and Christian home. it’s been hammered into my subconscious that any belief or practice outside of Christianity is damn near an abomination.
 I would say I prescribed to a similar school of thought—until recently.
-My views are becoming a lot more agnostic, so I have accepted that I will never have ultimate knowledge about God.
+My views are becoming a lot more agnostic and I have accepted that I will never have ultimate knowledge about God.
 This makes me more curious to explore other forms of spirituality like African magic and psychic mediums.
 Is it really the devil’s work or is this another belief that I’ve blindly adopted?

 So, what if people have spiritual gifts and can see into the future?
 And if they can, why is it seen as a bad thing?
 If I get a reading from a psychic will I turn into a pumpkin?
 Or morph into a bunch of grapes?
 As the courageous butterfly warrior princess I am, I had to find out.